2.4. Transmission and distribution systems

 The installations of the transmission systems are subject to an open access regime and can be used by third parties under non-discriminatory technical and economic conditions.
 Owners of installations of transmission systems, with the exception of dedicated systems, may not deny access to the transmission service to any interested party due to technical capacity.
 The connection must be allowed to the installations without discrimination of any kind, and if it is necessary to carry out the extensions, adjustments, modifications and reinforcements that are necessary for such connection then they shall be carried out.
 In the case of dedicated systems, the owners of these systems will not be able to deny the service to any interested party when there is available technical capacity of transmission and the coordinator will be able to determine the technical capacity available of the Dedicated Transmission Systems.

-The new Law of 20.936 of 2016 made structural changes to the payment of transmission systems, seeking to simplify methodologies of calculation and transparency of transmission costs.
+The Law of 20.936 of 2016 made structural changes to the payment of transmission systems, seeking to simplify methodologies of calculation and transparency of transmission costs.
 Therefore, this new law allows a transition from a scheme of allocation of costs by use of the network to a scheme based on a single charge to the demand, better known as “postage stamp”.
 For this purpose, the principles of the payment methodology prior to the Transmission Law are described below.
 The principles of the methodology subsequent to the Transmission Law, besides the principles that will be applied in the transition period in which both methodologies are applied and that will last until 2035, when the contracts expire under the system of payment previous to the Law of Transmission.
 It is worth mentioning that these methodologies coexist in the electricity market.

 In both systems, before of the legal change of 2016, the annual value of the corresponding transmission is always sought annually from the owner companies.
-The calculation of the annual value of the National Transmission, Zonal, Poles and the payment for use of Dedicated Transmission facilities used by users subject to price regulation will be made by the National Energy Commission every 4 years based on the evaluation of these facilities.
+The calculation of the annual value of the National Transmission, Zonal, Poles and the payment for use of Dedicated Transmission facilities used by users subject to price regulation will be made by CNE every 4 years based on the evaluation of these facilities.
 This is a relevant change for the Zonal Transmission (formerly known as Subtransmission), since previously only the economically adapted facilities were paid and not the actual value of the facilities made.

 It should be noted that legal change of 2016 establishes that the discount rate to be used to determine the annuity of the investment value of the transmission facilities may not be less than 7% and not more than 10%.
 The rate is determined by the CNE every 4 years through a study following a standard methodology, publicly tendered and with appeals to the Panel of Experts in case of discrepancies.
+Regulation S.D.
+N°10 of 2019 establishes the provisions applicable to the processes of qualification, valuation, pricing and remuneration of the facilities of the transmission systems.

 Principles of the payment system of the transmission following the Transmission Law